Marie Bouzková

 Marie Bouzková (/cs/, born 21 July 1998) is a Czech professional tennis player.
-She reached a career-high WTA singles ranking of No. 24 on 12 December 2022, and a best doubles ranking of No. 15, on 6 May 2024.
-She has won two singles titles (at the 2022 Prague Open and 2025 Prague Open) and six doubles titles on the WTA Tour.
+She has a career-high singles ranking of No. 21 by the WTA, achieved on 13 July 2026, and a best doubles ranking of world No. 15, reached on 6 May 2024.

+Bouzková has won four singles titles (at the 2022 Prague Open, 2025 Prague Open, 2026 Copa Colsanitas and 2026 Nottingham Open) and six doubles titles on the WTA Tour.
 In addition, she has won twelve singles titles and three doubles titles on the ITF Women's Circuit.

 She won the 2014 US Open girls' singles title, defeating Anhelina Kalinina in the final.
 She made her WTA Tour debut at the 2015 Mexican Open, where she lost in the first round.
 Bouzková rose to prominence following her run to the semifinals at the 2019 Rogers Cup where she defeated Sloane Stephens, Jeļena Ostapenko, and Simona Halep, before falling to Serena Williams but she pushed the former world No. 1 to three sets, winning the first one 6–1.
 She won her maiden WTA Tour title in doubles, partnering fellow Czech Lucie Hradecká, at the 2021 Birmingham Classic.